Sing, Unburied, Sing: Plot

 The novel begins on Jojo's thirteenth birthday.
-To step into his new role as a man, Jojo tries to help his grandfather, Pop, kill a goat, but he is sickened by the slaughter.
-While Pop is cooking the goat stew, he tells Jojo about his family, including how he was sent to Parchman prison with his older brother, Stag, when Stag got into a bar fight with some white Navy officers.
-It was there that Pop met Richie, a 12-year-old inmate.
+Jojo tries to help his grandfather, Pop, kill a goat but he is sickened by the slaughter.
+While Pop is cooking the goat stew, he tells Jojo about how he was sent to Parchman prison with his older brother, Stag, where Pop met Richie a 12-year-old inmate.

-Leonie receives a call from Michael, Jojo and Kayla's father, informing Leonie that he is coming home from prison, where he has been for three years.
-The next day, Leonie argues with Pop about whether she should take Jojo and Kayla with her on the trip to get Michael.
-At Mam's suggestion, Leonie invites her coworker Misty, whose boyfriend is also incarcerated in Parchman.
+Leonie receives a call from Michael, Jojo and Kayla's father, informing Leonie that he is being released from prison.
+The next day Leonie argues with Pop about whether she should take Jojo and Kayla with her on the trip to get Michael.
+At Mam's suggestion Leonie invites her coworker Misty, whose boyfriend is also incarcerated in Parchman.
 While she talks to her mom, Leonie realizes that Mam's cancer is getting worse.

-During the car ride, Jojo finds a gris-gris bag from Pop with instructions to keep it close.
-When Leonie arrives at the house of a white woman, Jojo finds a man cooking meth.
+Leonie makes a stop at the house of a white woman, where Jojo finds a man cooking meth.
 Misty leaves the woman's house with a bag of meth that she tries to hide from Jojo and Kayla.

 Back in the car, Kayla begins to get sick.
 Leonie remembers Mam teaching her about plants that help with an upset stomach.
 Leonie needs wild strawberries but is only able to find wild blackberries.
 Jojo holds Kayla and tries to comfort her by telling her stories.
-Eventually, they pull over to the house of Al, Michael's lawyer, where Leonie cooks the blackberry leaves.
+Eventually, they stop for the night at the house of Al, Michael's lawyer.
+Leonie tries to make a medicinal recipe with the blackberry leaves.
 Jojo doesn’t trust Leonie and doesn’t think the wild blackberries will help, but he is afraid Leonie will hit him if he says anything.
 After Leonie, Misty, and Al leave the room, Jojo forces Kayla to throw up Leonie's mixture.

 In the morning they drive to Parchman and check Michael out of prison.
 When Michael comes out, he embraces Leonie.
 He tries to hold Kayla but she doesn’t recognize him.
 Kayla throws up again.
 Jojo looks outside the car and sees the ghost of Richie.

 The next chapter is narrated by Richie.
 He recognizes Jojo as Pop's child and recalls how Pop protected him while they were in Parchman.
 No one in the car except for Jojo and Kayla can see Richie.